-ARTICLE XX.
+ARTICLE 20.
 JOB POSTING AND SELECTION PROCESS

-- A. The University will post open positions in the following manner: - B. The position "Physician Assistant" will be posted in those instances in which the work involved is uniquely appropriate to be performed by a person who is qualified as a Physician Assistant. - C. A posting for an "Advanced Practice Professional" is one for which the body of work is reasonably undertaken by a physician assistant or another non-physician professional credentialed to perform delegated medical functions. - D. When the University posts a position for a non-physician professional credentialed to perform delegated medical functions, physician assistants may also be considered. - E. Postings for all such positions will clearly describe the required and desired qualifications that will be the selection criteria. - F. Hiring decisions will be made using most qualified selection criteria.
+- A. The University will post open positions in the following manner: - B. The position "Physician Assistant" will be posted in those instances in which the work involved is uniquely appropriate to be performed by a person who is qualified as a Physician Assistant. - C. A posting for an "Advanced Practice Professional" is one for which the body of work is reasonably undertaken by a physician assistant or another non-physician professional credentialed to perform delegated medical functions. - D. When the University posts a position for a non-physician professional credentialed to perform delegated medical functions, physician assistants may also apply and be considered. - E. Postings for all such positions will clearly describe the required and desired qualifications that will be the selection criteria. - F. New graduate applicants who have completed student rotations at the University will be given consideration. - G. Hiring decisions will be made using most qualified selection criteria.
 If the Physician Assistant applicants are equally qualified, then the selection will be made on the basis of seniority, highest to lowest.
+If two candidates are from different classifications (i.e., one PA and one NP) and are determined to meet the minimum required qualifications, seniority shall not be utilized as a tie-breaker between the two candidates. - H. Internal candidates who interviewed for a regular job opening, and are not selected for the regular job opening will be notified as to the reasons for not being selected, including the specific nature of the differences in desired qualifications related to the selected candidate, as soon as practicable after the decision. - 1.
+Internal candidates who desire additional information about the position or their candidacy may contact the Human Resources Office or their supervisor if the opening was within the Physician Assistant's department.
+Internal PA candidates who were not selected for an interview will receive notification that they will not be moving forward in the process. - 2.
+Employees who are involved in interviewing candidates for posted positions will be educated about the interview process including the philosophy and principles of the applicable language of this Agreement, required and desired qualifications. - I. Internal transfers should normally occur within four (4) weeks unless mutually agreed upon by both departments and the Employee.

-ARTICLE XXI.
+ARTICLE 21.
 PERFORMANCE EVALUATIONS